WaymoQA: A Multi-View Visual Question Answering Dataset for Safety-Critical Reasoning in Autonomous Driving

-Multimodal large language models (MLLMs) have recently shown strong high-level reasoning across a wide spectrum of tasks~\cite{liu2024chain, stone2023open, chen2024spatialvlm, hong2024cogagent}, which has catalyzed their use in autonomous driving~\cite{chen2024driving, cui2024drive, zhou2025autovla}.
-Beyond perception and captioning, recent research increasingly focuses on planning with language-driven reasoning.
-DriveVLM~\cite{tian2024drivevlm} couples an MLLM with a conventional driving model to resolve spatial relationships.
-DriveGPT4~\cite{xu2024drivegpt4} ingests and interprets video to produce text-level actions.
-HiLM-D~\cite{ding2025hilm} integrates high-resolution details to enhance perception and prediction.
-DME-Driver~\cite{han2025dme} introduces an MLLM with 3D scene understanding and incorporates human decision patterns to improve planning.
-GAIA-1~\cite{hu2023gaia} conditions on video and action inputs to generate full scenarios.
-GPT-Driver~\cite{mao2023gpt} formulates motion planning as language modeling, yielding a specialized driving planner.
-SurrealDriver~\cite{jin2024surrealdriver} designs an agent that recognizes complex driving scenarios and generates appropriate actions.
-OpenDriveVLA~\cite{zhou2025opendrivevla} trains a MLLM on heterogeneous datasets so that the model can jointly produce actions and trajectories with strong performance.
-EMMA~\cite{hwang2024emma} provides a model-agnostic pipeline that converts MLLM's natural-language outputs into trajectories, enabling broad integration across systems.
-Together, these directions highlight a shift from using MLLMs as narrators of scenes to employing them as decision-making engines tightly coupled with perception and control.
+\textbf{MLLM in Autonomous Driving.} Multimodal large language models (MLLMs) exhibit strong high-level reasoning across tasks~\cite{liu2024chain, stone2023open, chen2024spatialvlm, hong2024cogagent}, motivating their adoption in autonomous driving~\cite{chen2024driving, cui2024drive, zhou2025autovla}.
+Recent work moves beyond perception/captioning toward language-driven planning: DriveVLM~\cite{tian2024drivevlm} couples MLLMs with conventional driving models for spatial reasoning, while DriveGPT4~\cite{xu2024drivegpt4} produces text-level actions from video.
+HiLM-D~\cite{ding2025hilm} enhances perception/prediction via high-resolution details, and DME-Driver~\cite{han2025dme} adds 3D scene understanding and human decision patterns for improved planning.
+Generative approaches such as GAIA-1~\cite{hu2023gaia} synthesize full scenarios conditioned on video/actions, whereas GPT-Driver~\cite{mao2023gpt} casts motion planning as language modeling to build a specialized planner.
+Agentic systems further expand capabilities, e.g., SurrealDriver~\cite{jin2024surrealdriver}, and OpenDriveVLA~\cite{zhou2025opendrivevla} jointly outputs actions and trajectories by training on heterogeneous datasets.
+Finally, EMMA~\cite{hwang2024emma} converts MLLM text outputs into trajectories in a model-agnostic manner.
+Overall, the field is shifting from scene narration to decision-making tightly coupled with perception and control.